-- High Accuracy -- Depth up to 130 to 260 ft, ice fishing depth is up to 100 ft, reaches fishing places where other finder can't reach: shore, bridges, embankments, dock, in rivers, kayak, float tube, radio controlled bait boats, ice fishing.
+- Depth up to 130 to 260 ft, ice fishing depth is up to 100 ft, reaches fishing places where other finders can't reach: shore, bridges, embankments, dock, in rivers, kayak, float tube, radio controlled bait boats, ice fishing.

 - LED Colorful Display -- The LED display allows you to read in the dark.
 The detailed information collected from the sensor will be displayed on the screen, including water temperature, fish icon, sensor power indicator and depth range.